LimJiaEarn/Macro-Enhanced-Excels/README.md

 </details>

-## ⚠️ Possible Limitations
+## ⚠️ Disclaimer

-Macros that searches in folder and file paths are only tested in windows 11.
-Mac compatability is not tested.
+- Macros that searches in folder and file paths are only tested in windows 11.
+Mac compatability is not tested !

+- There may be bugs which fell through the cracks of my own testing, if you do find any please let me know I will be happy to fix them !